Yui-Iida/CodingChallengeBikEEE/README.md

 - Testimonials
 - More designs & make responsible

 ## My thoughts...

 Why I chose JavaScript for this project because I have leaned JavaScript longer than any other programming languages and thought I could do my best with JavaScript.

 And the reason why I like JavaScript is that there's many possibility, front-end and back-end, many frameworks, evolving and fun!!
 I feel that front-end is more interesting at this moment but I would like to learn a lot more about server side in the future as well.

 This assignment was really challenging for me but I learned new things a lot and had so much fun.
+Hope I will get a fun and nice assignment like this again! :)

 Thank you very much!